DavidDadd/Doge-Space-Exploration/README.md

 # Looting and Death Wave
 ![](loot.gif)

-# Rotating, Crash and Respawn
+# Rotate, Crash and Respawn
 ![](crash.gif)

 # In Game Support